What you need to do to get the third stimulus payment of up to $1,400

 How will I get my money?

-In previous rounds, the IRS issued payments either by direct deposit, a mailed check, or pre-paid debit card.
+In previous rounds, the IRS issued payments either by direct deposit, a mailed check or prepaid debit card.

-However just because you got a direct deposit previously doesn’t mean the payment will be delivered the same way for this third round.
+However, just because you got a direct deposit previously doesn’t mean the payment will be delivered the same way for this third round.
 You may get a check.
-It’s also possible the IRS may send payments on a pre-paid debit card.
+It’s also possible the IRS may send payments on a prepaid debit card.

 Is there an age cutoff for stimulus payments for dependents?

-In the previous rounds of stimulus relief, parents could only get a payment for dependents who were younger than 17.
+In the previous rounds of stimulus relief, parents could get a payment only for dependents who were younger than 17.

 Now there’s good news for many parents who complained about the age cutoff.